 We recommend sticking to matcha made in Japan, but you should also pay attention to things like where in Japan it was produced, when it was harvested and what cultivar it was made from.
 For our matcha products, we recommend that you use our “culinary” grades when making a matcha based dessert where there are more than 4 ingredients.
 For everything else, you should use one of our “ceremonial” matcha.
 If in doubt, simply contact us over email or any of our social media channels.
 We are more than happy to provide guidance on which blend is most appropriate for your needs.

-Producing matcha involves extra costs because of the shading process before harvest.
+It’s much easier to choose the right kind of matcha once you know what you intend to use it for.
+Matcha is generally expensive due to the extra production costs in matcha’s shading process before harvest.
 Naturally, these costs are normally reflected in the final retail price.
 If you like lattes, most reputable companies will sell entry-level ceremonial grades appropriate for lattes at about $18 to $25 an ounce.
 A good daily matcha will be slightly more expensive at the $20 to $27 dollar range for an ounce.
 The best matcha will range from $40 to $60 an ounce.

 Buy something appropriate to your needs.
 If you only like matcha lattes, we suggest that you do not pay more than $30 an ounce for matcha.
 Please note that these estimates only apply to the United States.
 Because matcha is usually transported in small batches, transport and storage costs tend to be high and it may be more expensive depending on where you are.